 AM Best is asking for at least two years of audited financial statements.
 For entities that have been in business for less than two fiscal years, AM Best asks for financial statements for any completed fiscal years and a two-year forward looking business plan to participate in its PA program.
 AM Best is also testing for stability of income, which a larger, established MGA is more likely to display.

 Additionally, AM Best wants to review debt levels as part of measuring the financial stability of a DUAE.
 At least with regard to its analysis of carriers, AM Best has not always looked favorably on leverage.
 But MGAs are not carriers.
 Analysts are concerned that AM Best may give a lower score to a reasonably leveraged DUAE (for example 4x Earnings Before Interest, Taxes, Depreciation & Amortization) because it may have different, stricter standards for a firm’s debt levels.
-Companies wanting to use the new PA to evaluate potential clients and partners may want to dig deeper into how AM Best may treat leverage as part of its financial assessment.
+Companies wanting to use the new Performance Assessment to evaluate potential clients and partners may want to dig deeper into how AM Best may treat leverage as part of its financial assessment.

-Governance and Internal Controls assessments may be more difficult for smaller firms.
+Governance and Internal Controls Assessments May be More Difficult for Smaller Firms

 Larger MGAs are more likely to have a robust infrastructure which factors into AM Best’s Governance and Internal Controls rating subcategory.
 AM Best’s requirements for this category include audit and other management reports; policies and procedures; disaster recovery plan; key person risk plan; and service measures.
 Smaller DUAEs may have invested less in infrastructure compared to a larger entity partly because they may not be as necessary for daily operations of a smaller organization.
 Larger companies also have more resources to spend on building out these capabilities.

-The Organizational Talent sub-category may also be challenging for start-ups.
+The Organizational Talent Sub-Category May also be Challenging for Start-Ups

 Within Organizational Talent a tenure metric is analyzed which AM Best will compare with “prevailing industry standards.”
-A higher tenure metric would be positive for a DUAE’s PA as AM Best considers a longer tenured employee someone who can establish a trusting relationship with a client and provide a better customer experience.
+A higher tenure metric would be positive for a DUAE’s performance assessment as AM Best considers a longer tenured employee someone who can establish a trusting relationship with a client and provide a better customer experience.
 This tenure metric will also evaluate the number of employees at the DUAE.
 Smaller, newer DUAEs will likely rate less favorably than more established competitors given the shorter operating history.

 While AM Best’s new performance assessments may provide more information to carriers and other partners and clients of DUAEs, there is the risk that some participating DUAEs may be at a competitive disadvantage.
 Smaller and newer MGAs may be efficient and have excellent financials and operations, but be awarded a lower PA for multiple reasons, including having a shorter track record of historical performance and financials.
 Companies who are looking to use the PAs to evaluate a potential partner or client may want to adjust their understanding of a PA score to take into consideration these potential shortcomings.